Memorials are meant to commemorate the deceased person. They act as historical touchstones preserving information about the departed.

 B. Why use QR Code in memorials

-In this digitalized world, people generally resort to social media to express their grief on the loss of a person.
-The proliferation of many memorial websites has also made it possible to memorialize lost loved ones.
+Nowadays, people usually resort to social media to express their grief over the loss of a person.
+The proliferation of memorial websites has made the memorialization of lost loved ones even better.

 A memorial with a QR Code is known as a digital memorial or a living gravestone.
 As the words denote, QR Codes can actually help the departed to be remembered forever.
 Here are the reasons why you should use QR Codes on memorials: